pmartincalvo/tick-tack-refactor/readme.md

 works as a hands-on project, suited for beginners (advanced developers with a thing for perfectionism might enjoy as well).

-The process goes as follow:
+The process goes as follows:

 1. The project contains a sequence of groups of requirements revolving around the tick-tack-toe game.
 The first group is the minimum necessary to play the